-Towards this end, we are working with a group of adults with intellectual disabilities, their parent-carers, the City of Wyndham (in Melbourne’s outer-western growth corridor) and world-leading experts from Deakin University’s HOME research network.
+As part of our Partnerships Program, we are exploring solutions to this challenge, working with a group of adults with intellectual disabilities, their parent-carers, the City of Wyndham (in Melbourne’s outer-western growth corridor) and world-leading experts from Deakin University’s HOME research network.

-Options examined will include the new NDIS funding, the Commonwealth-supported bond aggregator agency for social housing finance, state-level planning reforms, and the emergence of new property development models.
+Options will include the new NDIS funding, the Commonwealth-supported bond aggregator agency for social housing finance, state-level planning reforms, and the emergence of new property development models.